sachsmc/plotROC/cran-comments.md

-This is a update to fix a small bug, and reduce the runtime of some examples.
+This is a update to fix a bug, and reduce the runtime of the examples.

 ## Test environments
 * local OS X install, R 3.2.3